ketanbhatt/ketanbhatt.com/content/blog/github-details-summary/index.md

 > ```
 > </details>
 >
+>
 > That worked!

-## Use Text Replacement (or other means) to make it easy to use
+## Use Text Replacement (or other means) to avoid typing the tags

 Even though I use this tag almost 5 times a day, and curse having to type so much to get the tag working, and get confused if it is `<details><summary></summary></details>` or `<summary><details></details></summary>` (don't blame me, they both make sense!), I never tried to improve my situation.
 Until today.

 Today I decided to [add a text replacement][2] on my machine that will automatically turn `ghdet` to the correct syntax.
 I wrote this post to point people to:
 1. the details tag and encourage them to use it
-2. make it easy for them to use it!
+2. make it easy for people to use the tag!

 You can add a `new line` character to the text to be replaced by pressing `option + return` while defining the replacement (yes, the same way you add a new line to any other app where pressing `return` would not help).